PCI & Security

 The Payment Card Industry (PCI) Data Security Standards (DSS) are international technical and operational requirements set by the PCI Security Standards Council (PCI SSC) to protect credit card data.

 PayFabric is PCI DSS Level 1 Compliant.
-PayFabric is hosted on AWS (Amazon Web Services) which is also PCI DSS Level 1 Compliant.
-Please see our supported security documents and listings for additional details.
+Please see our supported security documents and card brand listings for additional details.

 PCI DSS Attestation of Compliance

 Acronym for Payment Application Data Security Standard, which define security requirements and assessment procedures for software vendors of payment applications.
 Use of a PA-DSS compliant application by itself does not make an entity PCI DSS compliant, since that application must be implemented into a PCI DSS compliant environment.

 The PCI standards apply to all entities that store, process or transmit credit cards, including merchants, software developers and manufacturers of applications and devices used in those transactions.